IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-tuexen-opsawg-pcapng.md

 * Private Enterprise Number: An IANA-assigned Private Enterprise Number identifying the organization which defined the Custom Option.
 See {{section_vendor_uses}} for details.
-The PEN number MUST be encoded using the same endianness as the Section Header Block it is within the scope of.
+The PEN MUST be encoded using the same endianness as the Section Header Block it is within the scope of.

 * Custom Data: the custom data, padded to a 32 bit boundary.